CJAkkuec/session-notebook/1_git/git-branches-prs.md

 ## Branches

-- Are very cool
-- They work
-- If you do it right
-- please work
+- "Copy" the entire folder and file structure of the main branch
+- If you do `git add .` and `git commit -m "[your message]"` before switching branches, changes don't get carried over
-- please
+- etc